Our insurrection will not be televised

 • Reduction in the number of organisations

-• Slices of the funding pie may become bigger
+• Slices of the funding pie may increase

 Disadvantages